 Jesus opens the doors of the incarcerated hearts and your compassionate gift today provides the earthly means to bring a heavenly result!

-The answer to Crime is Christ
+The Answer to Crime is Christ

-During UPMI’s small group training, inmates are asked to enroll three others into the UPMI Bible study program.
-Most inmates recruited not only enroll other inmates but also their family and friends.
-On average inmates enroll many more than three people and this can add up significantly.
+During UPMI’s small group training, inmates are asked to enroll three others into the UPMI What the Bible Says, Bible study program.
+Most inmates recruited not only enroll other inmates, but also their family and friends.
+On average, inmates enroll many more than three people and this can add up significantly.
 Each year thousands of Bible studies are given by inmates and volunteers.

 BOARD OF DIRECTORS